 The interview plan needs to be constructed with the data analysis in mind.
 The general steps of the analysis of the interview data consists of four steps.
 The first is the transcribing of the interview, which means transcribing all significant information of the recorded data from the audio or text format.
 Subsequently, all transcribed interview should be read through to get a general sense of the overall meaning of the data.
 This in-depth approach to the data presents the foundations for the identification of relevant codes and themes.
 The third step includes generating codes and themes.
 Coding means the process of organizing the information into segments of text before bringing any meaning to the information.
 These segments of information need to be labeled on different levels of abstraction, namely sub-codes; codes; and themes.
 For example, within the theme ‘socio-economic’ one of the codes is income, which includes satisfaction as one of the sub-codes.
 It is recommended that every member of staff independently codes all transcribed interviews, followed by a group discussion to validate the accuracy of the results.

 The literature review and hypotheses of ANST are helpful as they address a larger theoretical perspective in the analysis.
-A helpful overview including the theoretical arguments of the hypotheses can be found in Appendix D. By using this knowledge the coding procedure should make use of the predefined categories (represented within the interview plan of Appendix C) and the (new) emerged categories.
+Appendix D shows an overview of possible operationalizations that can be used to measure the concepts, representing the theoretical meaning of the hypotheses of ANST, which are included within the survey questions.
+The operationalizations will possibly make it easier for the researcher and its staff to move away from the abstract level to the empirical level.
+The coding procedure can use these operationalizations, the predefined categories (represented within the interview plan of Appendix C) and the (new) emerged categories.
 This leads to an iterative and non-linear process of coding.
 These levels of abstraction are all framed within the context of providing information to answer the research question of this thesis: ‘How can the explanatory problem with current corruption research be resolved’ The themes are the categories at the highest level of abstraction.
 These are deduced from the three categories which organize the hypotheses: the socio-economic dimension; the political dimension; and the cultural dimension.
 The intermediate level of abstraction shows the codes that represent the theoretical hypotheses of the ANST approach.
 The sub-codes are at the lowest level and become known during the process of data analysis.

 A third theme needs to be added, from a social approach, to focus on the tie strength.
 Here, the interviewer will specifically focus on the corruptive behavior that the respondent has possibly witnessed or participated in.
-The analysis of the intensity (strength) of the ties within a dyadic exchange relationship will be identified by examining the following aspects of a tie within the interview plan: a) the frequency; b) the duration; and the stability over time.
+The analysis of the intensity (strength) of the ties within a dyadic exchange relationship will be identified by examining the following aspects of a tie within the interview plan: a) the frequency; b) the duration; and c) the stability over time.
 Also included will be a focus on the relative power distribution between the different actor groups.

 After completing the first three steps of structuring and presenting the new data, the researcher has to construct a list of all dyadic exchange relations that are observed within the Dutch case.
 The researcher interprets the meanings of the new coded data to identify the main ideas expressed for each topic and determine possible exchange relations of corruption and the potential of an exchange relation to result in corruptive behavior.
 It is important that an interpretation of the data will take into account the culture; history; and experiences known in the Netherlands.
 It is not required to follow the four steps strictly.
 In practice, there will be a significant amount of iteration throughout the analytical process.